Table of Contents

 HydraGluingCheckData

-As an example, the instrument ratio index AAPL@NYSE\/GOOG@NYSE will be considered.
+As an example, we will consider the instrument ratio index AAPL@NYSE\/GOOG@NYSE.

-The first step is the creation of the Index.
-To do this, click on the All Securities tab, the Create security=>Index button, after that, the following window will appear:
+The first step is to create the Index.
+Click the Create security=>Index button on the All Securities tab, after which the following window will appear:

 hydra index sec